OpenMined/PySyft/README.md

 ```bash
 pip install syft
 ```

+You can also install PySyft from source on a variety of operating systems by following this [installation guide](https://github.com/OpenMined/PySyft/blob/dev/installation_guide.md).

 ## Run Local Notebook Server
 All the examples can be played with by running the command
 ```bash